 How many lessons will it take to get a license?

-- The amount of previous driving experience
+- The amount of previous driving experience the learner has;

-- How much practice between lessons
+- How much practice the learner gets between lessons;

-- The frequency of the lessons
+- The frequency of the lessons;

-- How much natural ability
+- How much natural ability the learner has.